firefly-iii/docs/docs/docs/firefly-iii/installation/docker.md

 fireflyiii/core:latest
 ```

 Firefly III assumes that you're using MySQL.
-If you use PostgreSQL, change the following environment variable in the command: `DB_CONNECTION=pgsql` and make sure you change the port, `DB_PORT=5432`.
+If you use PostgreSQL, change the following environment variable in the command: `DB_CONNECTION=pgsql` and change the port, `DB_PORT=5432`.

 When executed this command will fire up a Docker container with Firefly III inside of it.
 It may take some time to start.
 If the database is set up properly it will automatically migrate and install a default database, and you should be able to surf to your container (usually located at [localhost](http://localhost)) to use Firefly III.